 At EGGS Design, all new employees get a thorough onboarding to all our creative disciplines.
-As creative director of Business Design, Jørgen Solstad hosts the onboarding for his discipline.
-In these sessions, he presents EGGS' take on what Business Design means for us and our work.
+As creative leader of Business Design & Brand, Ellen Lidgren hosts the onboarding for his discipline.
+In these sessions, she presents EGGS' take on what Business Design means for us and our work.
 Read his article to find out how we define this new design field in EGGS.

 Sources vary but indicate that maybe as much as 95% of all innovation projects fail to achieve their planned business outcomes.
 That is a grim statistic!
 The recently deceased Clayton Christensen was one of the first to point this out over 23 years ago.
 I’m not only talking about the nine out of ten startups that die.
 I’m talking about the projects that fail to get the value they planned from their investment in innovation.

 But companies need to keep trying.
 They need to re-invent themselves.
 And to increase their odds, they sometimes approach consultants.
 Sometimes that consultant is a designer.
 Why is that?

 Why does anyone believe coming to a designer can increase these odds?
 Well, they’ve heard that most innovations fail because people don’t want them.
 They don’t need them.
 They are not desirable.

 A potential customer may like the idea of a product or service, but she is not willing to put in enough effort to acquire it -let alone pay for it.

 Now, designers are great at finding what is desirable.
 We are trusted to do that.
 We are specialists.

 However, it turns out that a significant number of innovation projects fail to achieve their planned business outcomes for entirely different reasons.

 Designers are great at finding what is desirable.
 We are trusted to do that.
 We are specialists.